The Best Zombie Apocalypse Weapons

 The guns manufactured before World War 2 didn’t have a scope mount, but that changed when production resumed after the war.

-This Blaser offered in the upcoming Sporting & Collector Auction is chambered in .270 Winchester, a classic cartridge that debuted in 1925 for Winchester’s Model 54 bolt action rifle.
+This Blaser offered pictured above is chambered in .270 Winchester, a classic cartridge that debuted in 1925 for Winchester’s Model 54 bolt action rifle.
 The round is based on the .30-03 round for the Springfield Model 1903, and gained popularity as a hunting cartridge after World War 2.
 Jack O’Connor, who was mentioned earlier, praised the round in “Outdoor Life” magazine as did fellow outdoor author Townsend Whelen, who was a proponent of the .30-06.
 Despite his dislike for O’Connor, legendary outdoorsman Elmer Keith couldn’t disagree with his rival’s assessment of the .270 round.

 Ed Brown hung up his shingle as a gunsmith in 1968 on a part-time basis and also became a championship shooter along the way.
-He incorporated his business in 1992 focusing on manufacturing M1911-style pistols and conversion parts, but also making rifles.
+He incorporated his business in 1992 focusing on manufacturing M1911-style pistols and conversion parts, but also producing some fine examples of classic hunting rifles.

 When making rifles, he made his own bolt actions and built the guns on computer machining equipment to meet the specifications of custom orders for the right- or left-handed shooter.
 The gun isn’t flashy, with its utilitarian synthetic stock, but it shines in accuracy.
 Plus chambered in .300 Win Mag, it is terrific for at taking long shots at pronghorn antelope in the desert and brings adequate power for tackling larger game like moose.

-Manufactured from 1920 to 1980, with 125,419 produced, the Model 52C was known as “the King of the .22s” and is a classic gun for rabbit, squirrel, pests, or plinking.
+Manufactured from 1920 to 1980, with 125,419 produced, the Model 52C was known as “the King of the .22s” and is one of the all-time classic hunting rifles for rabbit, squirrel, pests, or plinking.
 The “C” model was made from 1947 to 1961 and had a reputation as accurate and reliable with its redesigned and fully adjustable, vibration-free, short movement trigger.
 When first introduced, Winchester advertised the Model 52 as having the same feel as the Springfield Model 1903 to attract World War 1 veterans.

 During design of the Model 52, Townsend Whelen, an Army officer assigned to the Springfield Armory who would go on to be an outdoor author, wrote to a Winchester official, “Your rifle is so efficient and so suitable for the purpose that in my opinion it is bound to become at once the standard rifle for gallery practice in the National Guard, Schools, Colleges, and Civilian Rifle Clubs.”

 When Bill Ruger introduced the modernized falling block, single shot No. 1 in 1967, he considered naming it the “Victorian” as a nod to the Farquaharson rifle of the 1870s.
-Though it was chambered in numerous calibers, the first rifle left the factory in .308 Winchester.
+Though it was chambered in numerous calibers, the first No. 1 left the factory in .308 Winchester and the model quickly became one of the classic hunting rifles of its age.

 Ruger wanted the gun’s action to be compact so the hammer and spring moved inside the receiver.
 Along with a compact action, the gun could handle heavy rounds and shoot them accurately.
 With no bolt involved the gun could be used by both right- and left-handed shooters.
 Lenard Brownell, who was involved in the stock design, has said he tried to blow up the gun during development but never succeeded.

-The John Moses Browning-designed Winchester Model 1894 was the first lever action rifle put on the market for smokeless powder cartridges, the .25-35 Winchester and the .30-30 Winchester.
+Any list of classic hunting rifles needs to include the Winchester Model 1894.
+The John Moses Browning-designed Winchester was the first lever action rifle put on the market for smokeless powder cartridges, the .25-35 Winchester and the .30-30 Winchester.
 About 7.5 million of these Winchester long guns have been made.
 It's commonly said that hunters have taken more whitetails with Model 94s in .30-30 than any other gun/cartridge combination.

 The .30-30 is a classic American caliber and with more power than Magnum handgun cartridges.
 First appearing in 1895, it is the most common chambering in lever action rifles, and the Model 1894 is a huge reason why.